How Long Does it Take to Renew Green Card?

 How Long to Renew Green Card

 Generally, a Green Card is valid for 10 years.
 If your card is conditional, it will only be valid for 2 years.
 Holders who are permanent residents must renew their cards on the predetermined schedule in order to continue living in the United States.
-If you are a permanent resident with a Green Card that is expiring, you should fill out and file Form I-90 sooner than later.
-Your Green Card must be renewed if:
+If you are a lawful permanent resident with a Green Card that is expiring, you should fill out and file Form I-90 sooner than later.

 - Your card is expiring within 6 months.

 - If your name or biographic information has changed.

 - Your Green Card has incorrect information on it.

 - There is no expiration date on the card, or it will not expire before you turn sixteen.

 - Your Green Card was damaged, stolen, or lost.

 You may not use Form I-90 Application to Replace Permanent Resident Card to renew your card if you are a conditional permanent resident.
 Instead, you must use Form I-751, The Petition to Remove Conditions on Residence, or Form I-829, The Petition by Entrepreneur to Remove Conditions on Permanent Resident Status.
 Form I-90 can only be used by conditional permanent residents applying for a replacement if their valid Green Card was damaged, lost, or stolen.

 Expert Counsel for Green Card

 Let our experienced and responsive legal team help you.